Lands’ End (NASDAQ:LE) Issues FY 2022 Earnings Guidance

-Lands’ End (NASDAQ:LE – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The company reported ($0.07) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.10) by $0.03.
-Lands’ End had a return on equity of 8.53% and a net margin of 2.04%.
-During the same period in the previous year, the company earned $0.08 EPS.
-Sell-side analysts forecast that Lands’ End will post 0.94 EPS for the current fiscal year.

-In related news, major shareholder Edward S. Lampert sold 2,913 shares of Lands’ End stock in a transaction on Wednesday, April 6th.
-The shares were sold at an average price of $16.25, for a total value of $47,336.25.
-Following the completion of the sale, the insider now owns 17,114,430 shares of the company’s stock, valued at approximately $278,109,487.50.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-3.00% of the stock is currently owned by insiders.
+In related news, major shareholder Edward S. Lampert sold 2,913 shares of the company’s stock in a transaction that occurred on Wednesday, April 6th.
+The stock was sold at an average price of $16.25, for a total transaction of $47,336.25.
+Following the completion of the transaction, the insider now owns 17,114,430 shares in the company, valued at $278,109,487.50.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+3.00% of the stock is owned by corporate insiders.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Mirae Asset Global Investments Co.
-Ltd. lifted its position in Lands’ End by 53.0% during the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 24,890 shares of the company’s stock worth $421,000 after acquiring an additional 8,621 shares during the last quarter.
-Gamco Investors INC. ET AL raised its position in shares of Lands’ End by 33.0% during the first quarter.
-Gamco Investors INC. ET AL now owns 141,000 shares of the company’s stock valued at $2,386,000 after buying an additional 35,000 shares during the last quarter.
-Quantbot Technologies LP acquired a new position in shares of Lands’ End during the first quarter valued at about $98,000.
-State Street Corp raised its position in shares of Lands’ End by 1.8% during the first quarter.
-State Street Corp now owns 286,506 shares of the company’s stock valued at $4,848,000 after buying an additional 4,942 shares during the last quarter.
-Finally, Invesco Ltd. raised its position in shares of Lands’ End by 51.0% during the first quarter.
-Invesco Ltd. now owns 51,790 shares of the company’s stock valued at $877,000 after buying an additional 17,499 shares during the last quarter.
-40.57% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+BNP Paribas Arbitrage SA raised its holdings in Lands’ End by 51.6% in the third quarter.
+BNP Paribas Arbitrage SA now owns 4,048 shares of the company’s stock worth $95,000 after purchasing an additional 1,378 shares in the last quarter.
+Quantbot Technologies LP bought a new position in Lands’ End in the first quarter worth $98,000.
+MetLife Investment Management LLC raised its holdings in Lands’ End by 56.5% in the first quarter.
+MetLife Investment Management LLC now owns 7,602 shares of the company’s stock worth $129,000 after purchasing an additional 2,743 shares in the last quarter.
+Royal Bank of Canada raised its holdings in Lands’ End by 27.3% in the third quarter.
+Royal Bank of Canada now owns 13,356 shares of the company’s stock worth $315,000 after purchasing an additional 2,866 shares in the last quarter.
+Finally, Credit Suisse AG increased its holdings in shares of Lands’ End by 6.1% during the fourth quarter.
+Credit Suisse AG now owns 14,715 shares of the company’s stock valued at $289,000 after acquiring an additional 843 shares in the last quarter.
+Institutional investors and hedge funds own 40.57% of the company’s stock.

 About Lands’ End (Get Rating)